White Fashion: Plot

-At a committee meeting, Alfred struggles in suggesting ideas but is perplexed when the rest of the members just promote their own brands and engage into self-dealing with their products.
+At a committee meeting, Alfred struggles with suggesting ideas but is perplexed when the rest of the members just promote their own brands and engage in self-promotion for their products.
 Alfred then questions the members' own race as to how they are so ignorant of helping their community.
-Meanwhile, Earn runs into Van (Zazie Beetz), which is their first encounter in some time.
+Meanwhile, Earn runs into Van (Zazie Beetz) in a hotel lobby, which is their first encounter in some time.
 Earn confronts her about her absence, when a white woman approaches Van, accusing her of stealing a wig from a nearby store.
 Earn defends Van just as security guards escort the woman out of the hotel.
 Earn then lashes out at the hotel's poor service and they are granted a free night at a room, despite Earn not originally planning to stay there.

 Back at the meeting, Alfred suggests a "Reinvest in your Hood" campaign, which consists of black people supporting black businesses.
 Some members actually like the idea, and through some feedback, they finally agree to the idea.
-However, the end result proves to be a heavy-handed commercial that practically ignores the message, infuriating Alfred, who compares it to All Lives Matter.
+However, the result proves to be a heavy-handed commercial that practically ignores the message, infuriating Alfred, who compares it to All Lives Matter.
 Khalil takes Alfred outside and explains that companies wouldn't "fund their own demise" by having a community reinvest as it would be more "charity" than "business".
 He tells Alfred to get his own non-profit organization, just like he did by getting $100,000 from the company.
 Alfred then leaves in disappointment.
-At their hotel room, Earn and Van bond and then share a kiss.
+At their hotel room, Earn and Van bond.
+He asks her if she stole the wig, to which she doesn't reply, and they share a kiss.
 The next morning, Earn wakes up to discover that Van has left.